vp237/IPO_Prediction/FinalReport.md

 Figure 11: Statistics of Portfolio's Log Returns

-Our models, in this case, indeed helped us pick the ones that helped our portfolio generate positive log returns.
+Our models, in this case, indeed helped us pick the stocks that helped our portfolio generate positive log returns.

 ### **9. Discussion on Weapon of Math Destruction and Fairness:**